Pinching operators for approximating multiphoton entangled states: Classical Simulation

-Having determined a low-order approximation for general pinched states, we now consider how these results may be used for numerical simulation.
-In this section we consider a method for numerically sampling from a distribution corresponding to a weakly pinched state and examine whether this method can be used to accurately represent multiphoton entangled states.
+Having determined a low-order approximation for general pinched states, we now consider how these results may be used for a fully classical simulation.
+In this section we consider a method for numerically sampling from a distribution corresponding to a weakly pinched state and examine whether this method can be used to accurately represent multiphoton entangled states after post-selection.

+Non-Gaussian pure states, such as pinched vacuum states, are known to be computationally inefficient to simulate.
+An efficient classical scheme can therefore only be possible for mixed states.
+Prior work has shown that efficient classical simulations of non-Gaussian states with positive Wigner functions are indeed possible, however, with the restriction that one consider only Gaussian measurements \cite{Veitch2013}.
+This work considers simulations of more general non-Gaussian measurements, in particular projective measurements.
+Furthermore, as we will show, the proposed method scales not only polynomially but \emph{linearly} with the number of modes in generating random realizations that are representative of the pinched vacuum state in the weak pinching regime.

+Using the pinched vacuum states one can go further in simulating, at least approximately, pure multiphoton entangled states through post-selection.
+Of course, pure states are themselves an idealization, and any experimentally prepared non-Gaussian state will inevitably be mixed.
+For this reason we seek a classical simulation scheme capable of producing mixed states that, after post-selection, provide comparable or better fidelity, as conventionally assessed by measurement, to that which has been experimentally demonstrated.
+For this reason, we will consider several examples comparing our simulation results to similar experimentally obtained results.

+Prior work has demonstrated that classical simulations with weakly squeezed Gaussian entangled states, combined with amplitude threshold detectors, can successfully emulate two-photon entangled states to a high degree of fidelity, albeit with limited detection efficiency \cite{LaCour2021}.
+In this section we explore whether this approach can be extended to more general multiphoton entangled states using weakly pinched non-Gaussian states approximated to first order.
+To do so, we must first make a connection between the quantum operator representation and representative classical random variables.